PureJewels builds a brand on Green Street

 PureJewels, which also accepts commissions for bespoke jewellery, has won a number of awards for its marketing ingenuity and was a finalist in the Thames Gateway Business of the Year Awards, sponsored by National Westminster Bank, in 2007.

 PureJewels actively supports young jewellery design talent, and was a platinum sponsor of the first Coutts London Jewellery Week in June 2008, a showcase for emerging British designers.

 Cushion Ring: For those who precisely know which ring they want, so add this glamorous ring to your collection from PureJewels

 Silver Statements, which opened in May 2008, has a display case showing the latest works of jewellery design students from Newham College.

 “Silver is the metal of choice of a lot of new designers,” Raniga says.
 PureJewels plans to market half a dozen exquisite pieces by up-and-coming UK jewellery designer Rachel Galley.

 BRANDING OF GREEN STREET

-PureJewels is at the centre of a campaign to build up the Green Street brand in the run-up to the 2012 London Olympics, a prime opportunity to capture footfall of foreign tourists visiting east London for the Games.
+PureJewels is at the centre of a campaign to build up the Green Street brand in the run-up to the 2012 London Olympics, a prime opportunity to capture foreign tourists visiting east London for the Games.